Melanie Rush

 Marta Millar

-I’m a fourth-year doctoral student in Modern European History and a Graduate Teaching Fellow at Baruch College.
+I’m a fifth-year doctoral student in Modern European History and a Graduate Teaching Fellow at Baruch College.
 My interests include modern Germany, southern Africa, colonialism, and public history and memory in these contexts.
 My research explores postcolonial relations between Germany and Namibia, with a specific focus on the role of universities and museums in shaping public memory of the colonial past.
-I’m also the Program Manager of the University of Freiburg’s North American Liaison Office.
-I am happy to answer questions about the first-year exams and coursework, archival research, applications, and conferences, teaching, or anything else that might come up.
-Contact me at mmillar@gradcenter.cuny.edu.
+I’ve also taught at John Jay College and worked in the German higher education/international exchange space.
+I will be in Namibia and South Africa from June-December 2025 on a Fulbright-Hays Doctoral Dissertation Research Abroad fellowship, but please don’t hesitate to reach out!
+I am happy to answer questions about program exams, archival research, grant applications, conferences, teaching, or anything else that might come up.
+Contact me at [email protected].

-Ask Me About: First Year Exam, Archival Research, Conferences, Language Study / Exams, Publishing, Grant applications, IRB
+Ask Me About: First Year Exam, Oral Exam, Dissertation Proposal / Defense, Archival Research, Conferences, External Fellowships, Publishing

 Orals Committee: Prof. Ben Hett (major field: modern Europe – continental), Prof. Steven Remy (major field: modern Europe – empires), Prof. Herman Bennett (minor field: modern southern Africa), Prof. Dagmar Herzog (dissertation field: postcolonial memory and imperial sciences)